-AR 408-Arabic Literature of the 19th Century Lecture Hours: 3 Lab Hours: 0 Credit Hours: 3 A study of major movements and writers of the 19th century with special emphasis on Romantic poetry and prose.
+AR 408-Arabic Literature of the 19th Century Lecture hours: 3 lab hours: 0 credit hours: 3 A study of major movements and writers of the 19th century with special emphasis on Romantic poetry and prose.
 Conducted in Arabic.
 Emphasis on developing reading and writing skills.
 A research paper is required.
-Prerequisite(s): Two AR 300's.
+Prerequisite(s): two (2) AR 300s.

-AR 409-Arabic Literature of the 20th Century Lecture Hours: 3 Lab Hours: 0 Credit Hours: 3 A study of major writers and poets of the 20th century with special emphasis on Naguib Mahfouz's Trilogy.
+AR 409-Arabic Literature of the 20th Century Lecture hours: 3 lab hours: 0 credit hours: 3 A study of major writers and poets of the 20th century with special emphasis on Naguib Mahfouz's Trilogy.
 A research paper is required.
-Prerequisite(s): Two AR 300's.
+Prerequisite(s): two (2) AR 300s.

-AR 410-Advanced Arabic

-Aimed at cadet acquisition of proficiency in Modern Standard Arabic.
+AR 410-Advanced Arabic Lecture hours: 3 lab hours: 0 credit hours: 3 Aimed at cadet acquisition of proficiency in Modern Standard Arabic.
 Audiovisual materials and authentic Arabic Texts will be the main sources of study.
 Students will be exposed to and expected to master a wide range of different texts, including excerpts from the Qur'an, newspaper articles, classical poetry and prose, modern fiction, and essays.

-Prerequisite(s): Two AR 300s.
+Prerequisite(s): two (2) AR 300s.

-AR 411-Millennials in the Middle East Lecture Hours: 3 Lab Hours: 0 Credit Hours: 3 Headlines about female oppression, war, and terrorism in Middle East and North Africa (MENA) dominate the press in today's media.
+AR 411-Millennials in the Middle East Lecture hours: 3 lab hours: 0 credit hours: 3 Headlines about female oppression, war, and terrorism in Middle East and North Africa (MENA) dominate the press in today's media.
 We come away with the simplified impression that this represents the only way of growing up in the MENA region.
 This course invites cadets to critically analyze these stereotypes by examining the lives of our MENA millennial counterparts.
 In this class we investigate topics such as youth activities, dating, and employment prospects to name a few.
 We draw on documentaries, comic books, novels, and YouTube to explore the daily lives of young people in the MENA region.
 We explore this content not in Modern Standard Arabic, but in vernacular Arabic in both written and visual/audio forms.
-Prerequisite(s): AR 202 AR 418-Arabic for Business Lecture Hours: 3 Lab Hours: 0 Credit Hours: 3 An introduction to Business Arabic.
+Prerequisite(s): AR 202 AR 418-Arabic for Business Lecture hours: 3 lab hours: 0 credit hours: 3 An introduction to Business Arabic.
 Includes a review of the grammar and syntax of the Arabic language.
 The study of Arabic texts relevant to business and management practices in different Arab counties will provide cadets with a general cultural background of Arabic countries.
-Prerequisite(s): Two AR 300's.
+Prerequisite(s): two (2) AR 300s.

-AR 420-Arabic Poetry Lecture Hours: 3 Lab Hours: 0 Credit Hours: 3 A survey of Arabic poetry from the advent of Islam to the present.
+AR 420-Arabic Poetry Lecture hours: 3 lab hours: 0 credit hours: 3 A survey of Arabic poetry from the advent of Islam to the present.
 Excerpts from the major works of prominent poets are studied for form and historical significance.
 Conducted in Arabic.
 Research paper required.
-Prerequisite(s): Two AR 300s.
+Prerequisite(s): two (2) AR 300s.